Using Your Data Science Project (DSP)

 You have the option to select different container sizes to define compute resources, including CPUs and memory.
 Each container size comes with pre-configured CPU and memory resources.

-Optionally, you can specify the desired Number of GPUs depending on the nature of your data analysis and machine learning code requirements.
+Optionally, you can specify the desired Accelerator and Number of accelerators (GPUs), depending on the nature of your data analysis and machine learning code requirements.
 However, this number should not exceed the GPU quota specified by the value of the "OpenShift Request on GPU Quota" attribute that has been approved for this "NERC-OCP (OpenShift)" resource allocation on NERC's ColdFront, as described here.

 If you need to increase this quota value, you can request a change as explained here.